Drumich/EDIBO/JAVA/readme.md

 javac filename - need to compile this
 java filename - executes file

+mvn clean install (must be in folder where pom.xml is)

 class starts with capital letters
 filename and class have to be the same name

+./mvnw spring-boot:run